corybrunson/bitriad/vignettes/southern_women.md

 ### Local clustering coefficients

 So far we have only tried to gauge transitivity tendencies in the network as a whole; that is, we have been looking at global network properties.
-But triadic analysis has always taken place at two levels---the micro and the macro: The Davis/Holland/Leinhardt studies tested macro network properties through their micro predictions, and the global clustering coefficient was a macro counterpart to the original (local) clustering coefficient of Watts and Strogatz.
+But triadic analysis has always taken place at two levels--the micro and the macro: The Davis/Holland/Leinhardt studies tested macro network properties through their micro predictions, and the global clustering coefficient was a macro counterpart to the original (local) clustering coefficient of Watts and Strogatz.
 Having viewed the southern women through this global lens, we now turn to the local.

 The classical local clustering coeffiicent at a node Q is the proportion of pairs of neighbors of Q who are themselves neighobrs.
 From the images above we can see that the only pair of women not linked through at least one event are Miss B and Miss C. This means that the only local clustering coefficients we'll observe are 5/6 (for women who count Miss B and Miss C among their neighobrs) and 1 (for Miss B and Miss C).
 To verify, we specify the type to 'local' in the base igraph function: